enasequence/read_docs/submit/general-guide/reports-service.rst

 - Analysis processing statuses
 - Assigned accessions

-The reports can also be conveniently explored using the `Webin Submissions Portal <submissions-portal.html>`_.
+The reports can also be conveniently explored using the `Webin Portal <submissions-portal.html>`_.

 Service URL